OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 ### Kernel Modules

-The Linux kernel makes extensive use of modules, which contain important software that can be dynamically loaded and unloaded as needed after the system starts.
+The Linux kernel makes extensive use of **modules**, which contain important software that can be dynamically loaded and unloaded as needed after the system starts.

 This flexibility also aids in development of new features as system reboots are almost never needed to test during development and debugging.